 Quality Images Or Bust

 Online marketplaces are giving product listing images a lot of love these days.
-In fact, its a make or break deal.
-You either have professional pictures or you won’t be able to sell on their platforms – no exceptions.
-This is because they have evidence to show a direct correlation between quality product images, shopping experience and conversion rate.
+In fact, it’s a make or break deal.
+You either follow their image guidelines or you won’t be able to sell on their platforms – no exceptions.
+This is because they have evidence to show a direct correlation between quality product images, shopping experience, and conversion rate.
 Put simply, the better your product images, the more you will sell.
-To put some numbers behind this idea, eBay has found that product listings with high quality images are 5% more likely to sell than those without them.
-Furthermore, as you add additional professional product images to the same listing, you are 2% more likely to convert for each additional image added to the listing!
-This means that if you compare a product listing with one ‘amateur’ image to another listing with 6 professional images, the listing with professional pictures is 15% more likely to sell!
-Yes, it’s time to start snapping product pictures.

 Create Multi-Channel and Mobile Friendly Images

 Much of the focus on images in ecommerce is due to the rise of mobile commerce.
-The use of smartphones has increased significantly during the last couple of years and it’s changing shopping habits:
+Smartphones' role in retail has gone from "trend to watch" to dominant influence:

-– Nearly ⅓ of page views are from Mobiles and tablets (Source: Smart Insights)
+– Nearly one third of page views are from mobile and tablet (Source: Smart Insights)

-– One third of all eBay transactions are ‘touched’ at some point on mobile devices even if the eventual sale is made via the website.
+– At least one third of all eBay transactions are ‘touched’ at some point on mobile devices, even if the eventual sale is made via the website.

 – Smaller screens mean clean, minimalist design and a focus on the basics.
-And the basics increasingly means images.
+And the basics increasingly mean image composition.

 At the end of the day, if your images are subpar, you will struggle to attract both the buyer’s attention and the sale.

-This trend is reinforced by the image-focused search and navigation provided by Amazon, eBay and Google Shopping.
+This trend is reinforced by the image-focused search and navigation provided by Amazon, eBay, Google Shopping, Etsy, and Facebook.
 Shoppers now instinctively look at the product image first and foremost, and any additional information second.